Zeneyra-Linux/Monolilith/README.md

 2. Go into the directory: `cd Monolilith`
 3. Install or build the application: `cargo install --path .` or `cargo build --release`

 Optionally, you can add `RUSTFLAGS="-C target-cpu=native"` in front of the command to optimize the application for your CPU.
+Same goes for [installing with Cargo](#cargo)

 # Usage
 ## Project structure